oven-sh/bun/README.md

 - `zig build`

 This compiles JavaScriptCore, compiles Bun’s `.cpp` bindings for JavaScriptCore (which are the object files using JavaScriptCore) and outputs a new `bun` binary with your changes.

-To successfully run `zig build`, you will need to install a patched version of Zig available here: <https://github.com/jarred-sumner/zig/tree/jarred/zig-sloppy>.

 Bun also statically links these libraries: